-2.2.4 References
+4.4 References

-Part three of KCSIE makes it clear that academies should only provide substantiated safeguarding concerns / allegations that meet the harm threshold in references.
+Part three of KCSIE makes it clear that academies should only provide substantiated safeguarding concerns / allegations (including a group of low-level concerns about the same individual) that meet the harm threshold in references.
 Low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
 It follows that a low-level concern which relates exclusively to safeguarding (and not to misconduct or poor performance) should not be referred to in a reference.
-However, if more evidence arises and a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference - see paragraph B14 above.

-2.2.5 Responding to low-level concerns
+4.5 Responding to Low-level Concerns

-The Headteacher should deal with low-level concerns unless the concern is about the Headteacher, in which case the Chair of Governors should deal with the concern.
+The Headteacher should deal with reports of low-level concerns unless the concern is about the Headteacher, in which case the Central Executive Team should be informed to deal with the concern.

-If the concern has been raised via a third party, the Headteacher (a nominated deputy or Chair, as appropriate) should collect as much evidence as possible by speaking:
+If the concern has been raised via a third party, the Headteacher (a nominated deputy or CET member, as appropriate) should collect as much evidence as possible by speaking:

-- · directly to the person who raised the concern, unless it has been raised anonymously; and - to the individual involved and any witnesses.
+- Directly to the person who raised the concern, unless it has been raised anonymously; and - To the individual involved and any witnesses.